gh0x0st/Invoke-PSObfuscation/Get-DownloadCradle/README.md

 # Obfuscated PowerShell Download Cradles

 Get-DownloadCradle is a project that stems from the Invoke-PSObfuscation framework, with the sole purpose of producing obfuscated download cradles for PowerShell.

-With the way this framework is built, each component of the original payload goes through a randomly selected generator, resulting in a different yield with every execution of this script.
+With the way the underlying framework has been written, each execution of this script will produce a different payload.
+In addition to this as well as the relative complexity of the obfuscation logic, the resulting payloads will be very difficult to signature and will slip past heuristic engines that are not programmed to emulate the inherited code.

 ## Cradle Templates